Arimak66/ProjectAMa/README.md

 # ProjectAMa
 This application possibly will use the university-database created during the earlier days of the bootcamp directly from WPF.
+Bit messy at the moment, but maybe someday...